esseks/monicelli/README.md

     $ make all install

-If your tools are installed in non-standard locations (e.g. Bison Brew on Mac OS X), you can alter the search path with:
+If your tools are installed in non-standard locations (e.g. Homebrew on Mac OS X), you can alter the search path with:

     $ PATH=/path/to/ragel cmake ..